LucasDelfino92/morrowindsharp/readme.md

 ### How much time will it take me to install all mods?

-It depends!

-Setting up the game tools (**Setup**) is a very boring process: you are installing stuff you will need in the future, but not any fun mods. **Morrowind++** is a long guide, but thankfully you can simply focus on the **Core** and **Gameplay** modules if you want to jump into the game as soon as possible, with **Yet Another Guard Diversity** (under Visuals) being the *only* other mod you should install before beginning a new playthrough.
-The entirety of this process should last you no longer than an hour and a half, allowing you to enjoy Morrowind and install the other mods in the guide when you feel like it.

-Bottomline is, it will take you far less time to install **Morrowind++** than setting up most other Morrowind guides, bar the most spartan ones.
+Depends on how quick and thorough you are about it.
+I guarantee it will take you far less time than to to set up most other Morrowind guides, bar the most spartan ones.

 ## My setup